semklim/Asus-Vivobook-Pro-ICC-profiles/README.md

-# Asus Vivobook M3500QC/M3500QA OLED ICC Profiles
+# Asus Vivobook Pro OLED M3500QC/M3500QA ICC Profiles

-This repository contains the default ICC profiles for the **Asus Vivobook M3500QC OLED** and **M3500QA OLED** laptops.
+This repository contains the default ICC profiles for the **Asus Vivobook Pro OLED M3500QC** and **M3500QA** laptops.
 These profiles are factory-calibrated and provided by Asus through the **MyASUS Splendid Version V2.0.0.145** utility on Windows.

 ## Why This Repository Exists